ghTaranto/scapesClassification/README.md

 The classification of the first step is returned as a class vector (`classVector`).
 All class vectors can be indexed back into the original raster considering the the cell numbers stored in the attribute table, column `Cell`.
-In this example we can use the code:
+In this example we can use the following code:

 ``` r
 ## CREATE AN EMPTY RASTER WITH THE SAME PROPERTIES AS THE ORIGINAL RASTER STACK